Counterfactual Explanations for Integer Optimization Problems: Abstract

 \section{Abstract}

 Counterfactual explanations (CEs) offer a human-understandable way to explain decisions by identifying specific changes to the input parameters of a \emph{base} or \emph{present} model that would lead to a desired change in the outcome.
 For optimization models, CEs have primarily been studied in limited contexts and little research has been done on CEs for general integer optimization problems.
 In this work, we address this gap.
 We first show that the general problem of constructing a CE is $\Sigma_2^p$-complete even for binary integer programs with just a single \emph{mutable} constraint.
 Second, we propose solution algorithms for several of the most tractable special cases: (i) mutable objective parameters, (ii) a single mutable constraint, (iii) mutable right-hand-side, and (iv) all input parameters can be modified.
 We evaluate our approach using classical knapsack problem instances, focusing on cases with mutable constraint parameters.
 Our results show that our methods are capable of finding optimal CEs for small instances involving up to $40$ items within a few hours.
+Additionally, we present experiments on the resource constrained shortest path problem.

 \textbf{Keywords}: counterfactual explanations, integer optimization, complexity, constraint generation